bluefeet/Config-MethodProxy/README.md

             - $proxy
             - MyApp::Config
             - get_db_password
-            - bar
+            - foo-bar

-When ["apply\_method\_proxies"](#apply_method_proxies) is called on the above data structure it will see the method proxy and will replace the array ref with the return value of calling the method.
+When ["render"](#render) is called on the above data structure it will see the method proxy and will replace the array ref with the return value of calling the method.

 A method proxy, in Perl syntax, looks like this: